-Parents will want to know the time they can come into the intensive unit to care

-  for their baby like feed, interact, and show love.
-Although the hospital has

-  rules and regulations on when parents can visit, some parents still struggle

-  with visiting and taking care of other daily activities.
+Parents will want to know the time they can come into the intensive unit to care for their baby like feeding, interacting, and showing love.
+Although the hospital has rules and regulations on when parents can visit, some parents still struggle with visiting and taking care of other daily activities.

-  However, there is no doubt NICU being imposed on parents will disrupt quite a

-  lot of their activities.
-It is very important you understand what it is to be in

-  this situation, how to care for your baby, and the average time parents spend

-  with babies in NICU.
-This article will expose you to some things you need to

-  know about Neonatal Intensive Care and how to take care of your baby until he or

-  she is stable enough to go home.
+However, there is no doubt NICU being imposed on parents will disrupt quite a lot of their activities.
+It is very important you understand what it is to be in this situation, how to care for your baby, and the average time parents spend with babies in NICU.
+This article will expose you to some things you need to know about Neonatal Intensive Care and how to take care of your baby until he or she is stable enough to go home.

 Premature babies or preemies are born some weeks before their due date.
 This makes them not very stable and is prone to quite a lot of health issues.
 Premature babies differ in the sense that their childbirth date determines the time they’ll spend in NICU.
 If you give birth to your baby at 32 weeks, he or she will go home before a baby that was given birth to 26 weeks.